Multi-Agent Route Planning as a QUBO Problem: Problem Definition

 If each vehicle has only a single route, then this captures the scenario completely.
-In cases where a vehicle might have multiple possible routes (say, a set of $K_i$ alternatives for vehicle $i$), the model can be extended by introducing a binary variable for each route option $(i,r)$ and adding a constraint that at most one route per vehicle is selected.
-For example, one could add linear constraints $\sum_{r=1}^{K_i} x_{i,r} \le 1$ for each vehicle $i$.
-In the QUBO framework, such constraints can be incorporated as large penalty terms (to discourage selecting two routes of the same vehicle).
-In our development below, we assume for simplicity that each vehicle has a single candidate route.
+In cases where each vehicle has $k$ possible routes, indexed locally by $r = 1,\dots,k$ for each vehicle $i$, the model can be extended by introducing a binary variable $x_{i,r}$ for each route option $(i,r)$ and adding a constraint that at most one route per vehicle is selected:

+This is an at-most-one route selection constraint.
+If exactly one route must be chosen for every vehicle, the equality form $\sum_{r=1}^{k} x_{i,r}=1$ gives the usual one-hot or one-of-$k$ constraint commonly used in QUBO formulations of assignment and routing problems~\cite{Lucas2014,Glover2019}.
+Such constraints can be incorporated into QUBO models as quadratic penalty terms.
+In the development below, we assume for simplicity that each vehicle has a single candidate route.